Autonomy

 The two birds soundlessly disappear across the lake.

-Below and beneath the branches
+Beneath the branches

 In silent sleight-of-hand,